 ORDNANCE AND ORDNANCE STORES

-Side arms only for officers and cavalry impressions.
+Side arms only for officers and approved cavalry impressions.

 Cartridge box and cartridge box belt

 * State Buckles